Phone

 Question Answer

-Can a subcontractor lien my property in Florida?
-Yes — if they served a proper Notice to Owner within the required 45-day window and recorded their lien timely.
+Can a subcontractor lien my Florida property if I already paid the GC?
+Yes — if they properly served a Notice to Owner and recorded timely.
+Paying the GC doesn’t automatically protect you from sub-contractor liens.

-Can I recover attorney fees in a mechanics lien dispute in Florida?
+Can I recover attorney fees in a Florida lien dispute?
 Yes.
-Florida’s Construction Lien Law allows attorney fee awards to the prevailing party in lien foreclosure actions.
+Chapter 713 allows prevailing party attorney fee awards in lien foreclosure actions.
+Fraudulently filed liens can also trigger fee awards.

-About Feinstein Law: Feinstein Law is a Fort Lauderdale firm handling construction litigation, real estate disputes, and contract matters throughout South Florida.
+About Feinstein Law: Feinstein Law is a Fort Lauderdale firm handling construction litigation, real estate disputes, and contract matters throughout Broward, Miami-Dade, and Palm Beach counties.

 Can You Sue a Contractor for Defective Work in Florida?